RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 Encryption was the easy part.
 Keeping the rooms readable was not.

-An unfiltered notification hub that delivers everything becomes a notification hub nobody reads, and a channel nobody reads is worse than no channel because it produces a false sense of coverage.
-I use three controls to keep the rooms readable; all three arrived after the rooms had become unusable.
+An unfiltered notification hub becomes a room nobody reads.
+That produces a false sense of coverage, which is worse than no channel at all.
+I use three controls to keep the rooms readable.
+All three arrived after the rooms had become unusable.

 The transform is the final and most precise filter: it can discard a message entirely by returning `empty: true`.
 Uptime Kuma fires on every state transition, which means that recoveries and retries generate traffic alongside failures.
 I want the room to report the failure itself: